 Each of the public four-year universities in Ohio may nominate up to two of its faculty members for the Technology Commercialization Award.
 One nomination can be made by the institution’s provost/chief academic officer and one nomination can be made by the president/chair of the university’s Faculty Senate/Academic Council.

 Nominations must be accompanied by a completed nomination form.
 All information requested on the nomination form must be provided but nominators should also feel free to insert additional content and expand upon the required information.
-Product-specific documents and marketing plans are not required but will be accepted.
+Product-specific documents and marketing plans are not required but will be accepted and will be held in confidence if provided.

 The Ohio Faculty Council will impanel a committee comprised of accomplished venture capitalists, business leaders, university research officers, and technology transfer experts to evaluate all complete nominations submitted prior to the submission deadline.
 The decisions of the review panel will be final.
 Nominators will be notified of the outcome of the evaluation process at its conclusion.